rubinius/rubinius/web/_includes/instructions.markdown

    Updates the value of a local variable contained in an enclosing scope

-   Read a value from the top of thes stack and use it to update a local variable in an enclosing scope.
-The _depth_ and _index_ operands indentify the specific local the same as in `push_local_depth`.
+   Read a value from the top of these stack and use it to update a local variable in an enclosing scope.
+The _depth_ and _index_ operands identify the specific local the same as in `push_local_depth`.

 <table class="stack_effect">